- LYFE Marketing

 - How often will we receive reports?

-Most of our clients feel most comfortable when they are able schedule calls on a schedule that they prefer, whether that is weekly or monthly.
+Most of our clients feel most comfortable when they are able to schedule calls on a schedule that they prefer, whether that is weekly or monthly.

 When it comes to email responsiveness, ask the agencies what their average response times are.
 For example, we strive to respond to our clients emails the same day or within 24 hours.